How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college

-2. Don’t leave your computer idle for too long

-The online registration system automatically ends the session after 15 minutes of inactivity.
+of inactivity.
 This is to secure your personal information (and probably prevent your pet or kid from accidentally typing on your keyboard) while you’re away from the computer.

-If your internet connection is very slow, wait until the speed goes back to normal before starting your Pag-IBIG online registration.
+If your internet connection is prolonged, wait until the speed goes back to normal before starting your Pag-IBIG online registration.

 3. Keep a copy of your RTN and Pag-IBIG number

-And the newer one:

-How will you prepare for emergencies and retirement?
-How will you own a home?
-How will you save for your child’s college